-Biotin is found naturally in the body.
-It’s also found in many foods, including milk, carrots, salmon, and nuts.
+Biotin is found in many foods and beverages, including milk, carrots, salmon, and nuts.
 It can also be taken as a supplement if needed.
-The recommended daily amount is 30 micrograms.
-However, taking biotin supplements is not recommended unless suggested by your doctor.
+The

 Biotin provides an important source for creating energy as well as maintaining the function of your body as a whole.
 Like all vitamins, your body needs biotin to stay healthy.
 There are several systems that biotin helps keep healthy.
 Some of these include your liver, nervous system, hair, eyes, and more.

 Biotin may be effective in treating certain medical conditions.
 Some of these conditions include:

 glucose controlin obese patients with diabetes (when combined with chromium picolinate)

 Some people believe that taking biotin supplements will improve your hair and nails.
 However, there is currently little medical evidence that this is true.
 More research is needed into this possible benefit of biotin.

 While it’s available as a supplement, biotin is something you should only take if advised by your doctor.
 Most people get enough biotin through their regular diet.

 Talk to your doctor about other medications you’re taking as well as any medical conditions you have before taking biotin.
 Vitamins and supplements can have a negative effect on some medications and medical conditions.

 There are currently no known adverse side effects of biotin when taken as prescribed by a doctor or through normal dietary intake.